 Last Updated on

-I’ve got a recipe for a flavored white chocolate mousse and I always knew that it would be a smasher as a frosting on a cake but it took me a while to find the perfect cake for it.
+I’ve got a great recipe for a flavored white chocolate mousse and I always knew that it would be a smasher as a frosting on a cake but it took me a while to find the perfect cake for it.
 This here is it.
-It’s a hazelnut butter cake (hazelnut and pumpkin spice are a beautiful combination) and I adapted the cake batter recipe from Bon Appetit.
+It’s a hazelnut butter cake and I adapted the cake batter recipe from Bon Appetit.

 I started with a full-size cake but that didn’t work for the frosting.
 The mousse is not as firm as, say, a buttercream and just wasn’t able to stand up to all that cake.
 But mini cakes were a completely different story.
 I baked them in 4-ounce ramekins, topped them with a few dollops of the mousse and that worked out beautifully.
 The mousse is similar to whipped cream in texture, complements the cake wonderfully and the proportions are absolutely perfect.

-How to make the pumpkin spice white chocolate frosting:
+How to make the pumpkin spice white chocolate mousse frosting:

-You start by melting chopped white chocolate in a saucepan along with heavy cream and pumpkin spice.
+You start by melting 4 ounces of white chocolate in a saucepan along with 1 cup heavy cream and 1/4 teaspoon pumpkin spice.

 Next you transfer the mix into a bowl and chill it in the fridge for at least 4 hours.
 After that you simply whip the mix with an electric mixer just like you would whip regular cream.